juliangut/docker-phpdev/README.md

 ### Using Xdebug

-It is **not recommended** to have a fixed remote session identifier and/or an auto-started remote session using "XDEBUG_IDE_KEY" and "XDEBUG_REMOTE_AUTOSTART" environment variables respectively.
+It is **not recommended** to have a fixed remote session identifier and/or an auto-started remote session using "XDEBUG_IDE_KEY" and "XDEBUG_REMOTE_AUTOSTART" environment variables respectively

 The preferred way of starting a remote debug session is by setting remote session identifier dynamically by one of the following means: